-This concludes formal consultation on the training activities the U.S. Navy plans to conduct in the Northeast Operating Area, the Virginia Capes Range Complex, Cherry Point Range Complex, and the Jacksonville Range Complex from June 2010 through June 2011 the the National Marine Fisheries Service's Permits, Conservation, and Education Division's proposal to authorize the U.S. Navy to "take" marine mammals incidental to these training activities.
+This concludes formal consultation and conference on the training activities the U.S. Navy plans to conduct in the Northeast Operating Area, the Virginia Capes Range Complex, Cherry Point Range Complex, and the Jacksonville Range Complex from June 2011 through June 2012 the the National Marine Fisheries Service's Permits, Conservation, and Education Division's proposal to issue Letters of Authorization to allow the U.S. Navy to "take" marine mammals incidental to these training activities.
 As provided in 50 CFR 402.16, reinitiation of formal consultation is required where discretionary Federal agency involvement or control over the action has been retained (or is authorized by law) and if: (1) the amount or extent of incidental take is exceeded; (2) new information reveals effects of the agency action that may affect listed species or critical habitat in a manner or to an extent not considered in this opinion; (3) the agency action is subsequently modified in a manner that causes an effect to the listed species or critical habitat not considered in this opinion; or (4) a new species is listed or critical habitat designated that may be affected by the action.
 In instances where the amount or extent of incidental take is exceeded, section 7 consultation must be reinitiated immediately.